• Skip to primary navigation

 Samāśrayaṇam is open to anyone who sincerely desires to become a Sri Vaishnava, irrespective of caste, creed, or gender.
 Over the centuries, our Āchāryas have graciously administered Samāśrayaṇam to countless seekers from all walks of life.

-It is recommended that Samāśrayaṇam be performed at an early age — typically after Upanayanam for boys and after maturity for girls.
+It is recommended that Samāśrayaṇam be performed at an early age — typically after Upanayanam for boys (where appropriate) and after maturity for girls.
 It is a once-in-a-lifetime initiation; there is no need to undergo Samāśrayaṇam more than once

 What are the five specific rites (Pancha Samskaras) performed during Samashrayanam, and what does each one symbolize?